 This Statement sets out the steps we have taken to date to identify and address modern slavery within our operations and supply chains.
-Our approach includes a commitment to continuous improvement as we increase our understanding and awareness of modern slavery risks.
+Our approach includes a commitment to continuous improvement and awareness of modern slavery risks.

-To date we have made progress on making the Board, the Senior Leadership Team and employees in supplychain facing roles aware of the Modern Slavery Statement and the requirements of the Act generally, and have developed an understanding of our higher risk activities and suppliers.
-During the COVID-19 pandemic, we have been vigilant given the heightened risks associated with sourcing supplies and pressures on suppliers.
+We continue to make the Board, the Senior Leadership Team and employees in supply-chain facing roles aware of the Modern Slavery Statement and the requirements of the Act generally, and understand our higher risk activities and suppliers.